Temporary, relocated or defunct

 And some have been destroyed or stolen, and were not replaced.

-the same manner as extant instruments.
+the same manner as extant instruments, they are listed here.

 The lists below present, in appropriate orders,